jportzline/rebel-studios/index.md

 My first week of boot camp has been exciting and fun.
 Meet 7 other people whom I will be getting to know over the 12 weeks.
 Four students including myself conceptualized, brainstormed, and developed a new boardgame which we are considering digitizing turning into a mobile game.
 Also, Rod has presented multiple projects to us for to possibly collaborate or do individually.

 <h3>Week 2</h3>
+Second week of Deep Dive Digital Media - Ryan, Anthony and I joined to work together on the AR project for Garcia Auto Group.
+Had a few guest speakers such as former students (alumni – cohort 1 of DDDM) speak and present current projects they are working on.
+Started working with Vyond developing a commercial for my wife and I. Also, jumped into Unity to get a head start.

+<h3>Week 3</h3>